sixtyfive/qawamis/README.md

-_The website is running fine the way it is and I'm not likely to work it anymore in the foreseeable future.
-So if you wish for a new feature to be added to Qawamīs, I'll happily accept a PR, and possibly hand down maintainership after a while.
-For bugs, etc. you're still welcome to open an Issue._
+_The website is running fine the way it is and I'm not likely to significantly change it anymore, at least not for in the foreseeable future.
+If you wish for a new feature to be added to Qawamīs, I'll happily accept a PR.
+For bugs, questions or smaller changes, you're always welcome to open an [Issue](https://github.com/sixtyfive/qawamis/issues/new) (no one has ever done so, which makes me believe the user base is rather non-technical)._

 What is this?
 =============